ExactMetrics makes Google Analytics implementation easy by working as seamlessly as possible with your Analytics account.

 Google Analytics (View, Edit, Provision)

-This permission is used by ExactMetrics to retrieve analytics so we can create custom reporting dashboards inside WordPress.
+This permission is used by ExactMetrics to create custom reporting dashboards inside WordPress.
 This is done by viewing and retrieving analytics data.

-For users new to Google Analytics, the provision access allows you to easily make a GA account in Google’s oAuth flow as part of their Google Analytics Provision API.
+If a user is new to Google Analytics, granting provision access means a user can easily make an Analytics account going through Google’s oAuth flow as part of their Google Analytics Provision API.